-Tea in this hotel was no ordinary business; brewed at a perfect temperature and for a precise amount of time, sterling silver tea pots and the finest bone china cups.
+Tea in this hotel was no ordinary business; brewed at a perfect temperature and for a precise amount of time in sterling silver teapots and fine bone china cups.
 It was made at your tableside from fresh leaves, strained through a filter and poured by a qualified server who had tea making mastered to an exact science.

-The old Colonel and his wife sat there talking genially in their thin attire, across the room there was a solitary man sitting at a table by himself, but he was not drinking tea, he was drinking a fifteen year old whisky.
+The old Colonel and his wife sat there talking genially in their thin attire.
+Across the room a solitary man was sitting at a table by himself, but he was not drinking tea, he was drinking a fifteen-year-old whisky.

-The man had on a traditional khaki uniform, he was of aristocratic appearance.
+The man had on a traditional khaki uniform; he was of aristocratic appearance.
 His khaki pith helmet lay on one of the empty chairs.
-He was a tall, thin man, with a particularly prognathous nose.
-His head easily showed the facial structure of his jaw and skull, his eyeballs were sunken in their sockets; the skin of his face pulled so tight that it seemed every feature was accentuated.
+He was a tall, thin man, with a particularly large nose.
+His head easily showed the facial structure of his jaw and skull, his eyeballs were sunken in their sockets and the skin of his face pulled so tight that every feature was accentuated.
 Dark greyish hair receded creating a large visible forehead.

-The man was in his late forties, lithe and energetic.
-He sat in the chair perfectly composed, enjoying his whisky with ice that had been shipped all the way from the arctic.
+He was in his late forties, lithe and energetic.
+He sat in the chair perfectly composed, enjoying his whisky with ice that had been shipped all the way from the Arctic.
 Even his posture seemed to read opulence.
 A bottle of the illustrious firewater was on the table and an ice bucket sat next to him like an obedient dog.

 A kerfuffle roused his attention away from the relaxed state he was in.
-A party of three men entered the bar through the historic tall single pane glass doors that were nearly all glass except for the wooden panels that covered the bottom fifth.
-They talked noisily, one of the men surveyed the room with confidence and upon seeing the solitary drinker, the man waved his finger and proceeded straight towards him.
+A party of three men entered the bar through the tall single pane glass doors that were all glass except for the wooden panels covering the bottom fifth.
+They talked noisily, one of the men surveyed the room with confidence and upon seeing the solitary drinker the man waved his finger and proceeded straight towards him.

-‘I see you are celebrating Charles.’ said Gerald.
+‘I see you are celebrating Charles.’ said George.

 ‘Is that …’ Robert said leaning over and picking up the bottle ‘… that’s an old bottle of Black & White, good grief man.’

-‘That is correct, I brought several cases years back, put them in storage and forgot to drink them, if it’s good enough for the king.’
+‘That is correct.
+I bought several cases years back, put them in storage and forgot to drink them, if it’s good enough for the king.’

 ‘King George drinks it?’ asked Robert